 gaspar noé says his sexually explicit film love is fine for 12-year-olds

-The posters for it are definitely NFSW, it comes with a promise to make boys hard and girls wet, and its graphic sex scenes are shot in 3D.
+Its posters are definitely NFSW, it comes with a promise to make boys hard and girls wet, and its graphic sex scenes are shot in 3D.
 And now Gaspar Noé, the director of 3D sex film Love, has braved further controversy by suggesting it could be shown to cinema-goers as young as 12.

 Love is the sexually graphic story of Murphy (Karl Glusman), an American living in Paris, who persuades his girlfriend Electra (Aomi Muyock) to have a threesome with Omi (Klara Kristin).
 Noé made the comments at Cannes, where Love is screening out of competition.